gshs-ornl/wbstats/README.md

 Accessing updated available data with `wbcache()`
 -------------------------------------------------

-For the most recent information on available data from the World Bank API `wbcache()` downloads an updated version of the information stored in `wb_cachelist`. `wb_cachelist` is simply a saved return of `wbcache(lang = "en")`.
+For the most recent information on available data from the World Bank API, `wbcache()` downloads an updated version of the information stored in `wb_cachelist`. `wb_cachelist` is simply a saved return of `wbcache(lang = "en")`.
 To use this updated information in `wbsearch()` or `wb()`, set the `cache` parameter to the saved `list` returned from `wbcache()`.
 It is always a good idea to use this updated information to insure that you have access to the latest available information, such as newly added indicators or data sources.

 ``` r
 library(wbstats)